hosford42/Chatty/README.md

 Submitted code should adhere to [pep8 guidelines] and should, in general, follow the conventions established elsewhere in the Chatty code base.
-For the sake of clarity, please note that by submitting a pull request, you agree, as per standard practice, and also the [GitHub terms of service] to make your code available under the [license] governing this project.
+For the sake of clarity, please note that by submitting a pull request, you agree, as per standard practice (and also the [GitHub terms of service]) to make your code available under the [license] governing this project.

-## Design

-The design of Chatty is object-oriented, and centers around 3 core
-abstractions:

-* **Signals**: A signal is any single indivisible element of communication, such as a message or a notification, which may or may not contain content or data of some sort.
-Signals always come with certain attached *metadata* which determines where the signal originated, who it was sent to, when it was sent, etc.
-* **Bots**: A bot is an endpoint where inbound signals are handled, and outbound signals are generated.
-* **Sessions**: A session is an open channel over which signals can be sent and/or received.

-By default, signals arrive and are sent asynchronously.
-The `SynchronizedBot` wrapper can be used to ensure receipt and sending of signals is fully synchronized from the perspective of the bot.

 [chatty/sessions]: https://github.com/hosford42/Chatty/tree/master/chatty/sessions